vladov210/Barry_1_/README.md

 ## User Stories

 1. Get yourself python environment, clone this repository, create secret.txt file with space-track.org credentials in same dir as main.py, edit that file: first line = username, second is password.
-Run main.py.
+Run main.py with command: python main.py
 2. By default, the app uses NORAD catalog ID 58338 to retrieve data.
-3. Users can specify custom date ranges for satellite data queries.
+3. User can specify custom date ranges for satellite data queries, if you un-comment 2 lines in main.py
-4. The app handles authentication and data retrieval in a secure manner.
-5. JSON data is parsed according to the structure provided in an `example.json` file.
-6. The chart plotting feature visualizes 'APOAPSIS' and 'PERIAPSIS' against time.
+4. The chart plotting feature visualizes 'APOAPSIS' and 'PERIAPSIS' against time.

-## Technologies Used
+## Technologies Used (requirements.txt)

 - Python programming language
 - The `Requests` library for HTTP requests